 Education and Outreach

-Staff from Healthy Watersheds are working with local watersheds to develop and implement local watershed plans.
+Staff involved with Environmental Monitoring are working with community members to develop and implement local watershed plans.

 Ausable Bayfield Conservation works on local community projects and with volunteers.

 If you have questions about conservation education programs please contact Cassie Greidanus, Conservation Education Coordinator, by phone at 519-235-2610 (or toll-free 1-888-286-2610), extension 262, or by email at firstname.lastname@example.org